Sufi-Al-Hussaini/oa20gpiolib/README.md

 Introduction:
 -------------
-This package provides class to control the GPIO on Olinuxino A20.
+This package provides functions to control the GPIO on Olinuxino A20.
 With some arduino compatible function.
 This pacakage is based on work done by Stefan Mavrodiev <support@olimex.com>
 for the pyA20 python library https://pypi.python.org/pypi/pyA20

-main change between the two library is the way to give gpi pin to use. all oa20_xxxx use connector , pin value of the olimex a20 board.
+Main change between the two library is the way to give gpio pin to use.

+All "oa20_xxxx"  function use connector , pin value of the olimex a20 board.

 ie: oa20_gpio_set_cfgpin(3,7,OUTPUT)  will put pin 7 of the connector GPIO3 in output mode.

 Some arduino like function is also added to facilitate usage of arduino library on the olimex a20 board